ahilbers/ahilbers.github.io/index.md

 I'm a PhD student in statistics and machine learning applied to renewable energy, at Imperial College London.
 I'm supervised by [Axel Gandy](http://wwwf.imperial.ac.uk/~agandy/) and [David Brayshaw](https://research.reading.ac.uk/meteorology/people/david-brayshaw/) and funded by the [EPSRC Centre for Doctoral Training in Mathematics for Planet Earth](https://www.mpecdt.org).

-Besides my research, I worked as machine learning intern in the supply chain optimisation group at Amazon and as data scientist at the Boston Consulting Group.
+Besides my research, I worked as machine learning intern at Amazon and as data scientist at the Boston Consulting Group.
 I am also former director of Content Creation for [The London Journal of Energy](http://energyjournal.co.uk).

 <a href = "https://github.com/ahilbers"> <img class="inline-picture" src="images/github.png" /> </a>
 <a href = "https://scholar.google.com/citations?user=SqSbcwQAAAAJ&hl=en&oi=ao"> <img class="inline-picture" src="images/scholar.jpg" /> </a>